More about TAS

 What is TAS?

 TAS is a survey of academic staff that records how each person spends their time working.
 Working hours are split between different activities that can be summarised as Teaching, Research or Other.
-The survey is run from within the University by the Business Information and Strategy Insights team within AFPA.
+The survey is run from within the University by the Business Information and Strategic Insights team within APSO (Academic Planning and Strategic Office).

 What is TAS used for?